makersacademy/airport_challenge/README_2.md

 <br/>
 I used mocks and doubles to isolate all the Unit Tests from eachother, though I included the <code>Plane</code> class in the
 <code>Airport</code> spec to test that everything in the hangar was infact a plane.  <code>Errors::NOT_A_PLANE</code> will be raised
-whenever a foreign object attempted to land on the airport hangar.<br/><br/>
+whenever a foreign object attempts to land on the airport hangar.<br/><br/>

 #### Results